gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 ```

 Three key parts:
-1. **Name** - What the tool is called
+1. **Name**: What the tool is called
-2. **Description** - Instructions for the LLM on when to use it
+2. **Description**: Instructions for the LLM on when to use it
-3. **Execution** - The actual Swift function that does the work
+3. **Execution**: The actual Swift function that does the work

-The LLM sees the description and decides: "Ah, the user wants to see a file, I should call `read_file` with path `foo.txt`!"
+The LLM sees the description and decides: "Oh, the user wants to see a file.
+I should call `read_file` with path `foo.txt`!"

 ### What We Have So Far